User Guide

 I am always looking forward - whether it’s for the next thing to work on, or figuring out the highest impact improvement that can be made.
 I don’t like staying in the same place or working on the same kinds of problems for a long period of time.

-Polish - tolerance for squeaky wheels
+Tolerance for squeaky wheels

 - Do I have a clear vision of a better solution